-A Disabled Subchannel Bitmap subfield that indicates whether one or more of the 20 MHz subchannels that lie within the BSS bandwidth are enabled or disabled when the non-AP STA is in LOM mode.
-The Disabled Subchannel Bitmap subfield is a bitmap where the lowest numbered bit corresponds to the 20 MHz subchannel that lies within the BSS bandwidth and is the lowest in frequency of the set of all 20 MHz subchannels within the BSS bandwidth.
-Each successive bit in the bitmap corresponds to the next higher frequency 20 MHz subchannel.
-A bit in the bitmap that lies within the BSS bandwidth is set to 1 to indicate that the corresponding 20 MHz subchannel is punctured and is set to 0 to indicate that the corresponding 20 MHz subchannel is not punctured.
-A bit in the bitmap that falls outside the BSS bandwidth is reserved.
+The Disabled Subchannel Bitmap field shall indicate whether any of the 20 MHz subchannels that lie within the BSS operating bandwidth are disabled or not.
+The AOM STA shall not disable the 20 MHz subchannel that corresponds to the primary 20 MHz channel.[#1768][#436, 735, 1312]

-Whether there are other fields is TBD.
+NOTE—For the items above, the term “transmit” applies to the transmission of a TB PPDU that is solicited by a triggering frame. [#3773]

 TGbn editor: Please change the paragraphs below as follows:

-An LOM responding AP that receives a TBD Request frame and that is ready to operate with the updated parameters shall respond with a TBD Response frame.
+An LOM responding AP that receives a TBD Request frame and that is ready to operate with the updated parameters, shall respond with a TBD Response frame.

 Before receiving the TBD Response frame, the LOM requesting non-AP STA should not apply the updated limited operation parameters indicated in the TBD Request frame.
 Before successfully transmitting the TBD Response frame, the LOM responding AP shall not apply the limited operation parameters indicated in the TBD Request frame.